-he Greener Places Strategy has been prepared by South Gloucestershire council, our partners and residents.
+ur Green Infrastructure Strategy has been prepared by South Gloucestershire council, our partners and residents.
 It sets out a shared vision, priorities, commitments and action to transform the role, creation and management of 'greener places', now and into the future across our area.

-Greener Places presents why we need to and how we will optimise the contribution of green infrastructure to restore nature, support adaptation and resilience to the changing climate, improve the health and wellbeing of everyone in our communities and contribute to a green recovery from Covid 19.
+The strategy presents why we need to and how we will optimise the contribution of green infrastructure to restore nature, support adaptation and resilience to the changing climate, improve the health and wellbeing of everyone in our communities and contribute to a green recovery from Covid 19.
 How we work with our partners, communities and residents is at the heart of delivering this vision.
-Greener Places sets out the context and evidence, what we intend to do, and when.